Home » Military & Veteran Benefits » Military Benefits Guide: Active Duty

 Military Housing & Housing Allowances

 Some will qualify for a Basic Allowance for Housing stateside or an Overseas Housing Allowance.
 What does it take to be approved for these housing allowances?
-Sometimes, it’s a simple matter of being assigned to a new base and not being given government quarters.
+Sometimes, it’s simply being assigned to a new base and not given government quarters.
 In others, it may be a case of deciding which option works best for you.
 But what about those offered government quarters as single or married service members?

-You may be offered on-post housing run by the DoD (getting rarer all the time) or you may be offered housing on base or off run by a public/private venture agreement between the federal government and a private housing provider.
+You may be offered on-post housing run by the DoD (which is becoming rarer), or you may be offered housing on-base or off-base through a public/private venture agreement between the federal government and a private housing provider.

 If you draw BAH and live off base, you may or may not have the option to choose on-post housing later.
 Much depends on the assignment you’re at and the available on-base units at the time.